amitvashisttech/gitlab-admin-19-June-2023/06-GitLab-Group-User-Project/README.md

 1. On the left sidebar, at the top, select Search GitLab () to find the Development group.
 2. Select Manage > Members.
 3. Select Invite members.
-4. Complete the fields for the product manager, Alex Smith.
+4. Complete the fields for the product manager, Test1 .

-    - Give Alex the Owner role.
+    - Give Test1 the Owner role.
 The role applies to all subgroups projects in the group.
     - Leave Access expiration date blank.

 5. Select Invite.